 1973: The Senate Watergate Committee begins its hearings.
 On the same day, five British Army soldiers are killed by a Provisional IRA booby-trap bomb in Omagh, County Tyrone.

-1974: The UVF explodes four bombs in Republic of Ireland, killing 33 civilians, wounding 300.
+1974: The UVF detonates four bombs in Dublin, killing 33 civilians and wounding 300.

 1976: Thousands are killed in an earthquake in Uzbekistan.

-1977: Menachem Begin’s Likoed party wins election in Israel.
+1977: Menachem Begin’s Likoed party wins the election in Israel.

 1984: Prince Charles calls the proposed addition to the National Gallery, a “monstrous carbuncle on the face of a much-loved and elegant friend.”